Company voluntary arrangement: Implementation

-A company voluntary arrangement can only be implemented by an insolvency practitioner who will draft a proposal for the creditors.
+A company voluntary arrangement can only be implemented by an insolvency practitioner (IP), who will draft a proposal for the creditors.
 A meeting of creditors is held to see if the CVA is accepted.
-As long as 75% (by debt value) of the creditors who vote agree then the CVA is accepted.
+As long as 75% (by debt value) of the creditors who vote agree, then the CVA is accepted.
 All the company creditors are then bound to the terms of the proposal whether or not they voted.
 Creditors are also unable to commence further legal action as long as the terms are adhered to, and existing legal action such as a winding-up order ceases.

 During the CVA, payments are made in a single monthly amount paid to the insolvency practitioner.
 The fees charged by the insolvency practitioner will be deducted from these payments.
 The company is not required to fund any further costs.
 Companies House will register the fact the company is entering into a CVA and there will be a recording of it on its credit file.